· By Salman Habib Chaudhry · Google Ads · 7 min read

 - B2B services: $3,000-$8,000/month

 Below these thresholds, you won’t generate enough conversion data to optimize.
-Google’s algorithm needs ~30 conversions/month to effectively optimize a campaign.
+Google’s algorithm needs ~30 conversions/month to effectively optimize a campaign — a threshold consistent with Google’s smart bidding documentation and corroborated by WordStream’s industry benchmark data.

 Total Monthly Investment = Ad Spend + Management